Carlock1609/PDXCodeGuild/Django/notes.md

 # FROM .
 IMPORT VIEWS GETS THE PATH TO LOCAL VIEWS.py FILE

 # DEPENDENCIES in migrations is tables that depend on other table data-- list will empty if the model does not use other DB for their data

+** YOU ARE ABLE TO HAVE MULTIPLE APPS, IF YOU LIKE ONE APP YOU MADE SAY LIKE A BLOG, YOU CAN ADD THAT BLOG APP TO OTHER SITES

+In project URLS it says "app.urls" which links to to the apps URL.py file

+When setting the Base.html template. anything in the block content will happen to anything it extends to